 Public Dropbox Folders

-This Public folder is yours but you can choose to share links to the files within it.
-Anyone who receives a link can also share the link with anyone else through email, web pages or social media so, in that sense, it is public.
+Anyone who receives a link from you can also share the link with anyone else through email, web pages or social media so, in that sense, it is public.

 When you right click on a file or folder and choose Share Dropbox link, it could be made public depending what someone else does with it.
 The link is copied to your clipboard.
-You then paste the link in an email, for instance, or post it on a website.
+You can then paste the link in an email, for instance, or post it on a website.

-If you’re willing to make the link known to the public, i.e. through your website or other web property then, yes, your Public folder contents are completely public.
+If you’re willing to make a link known to the public, i.e. through your website or other web property then, yes, your folder contents are completely public.
 You can make as many folders as you want in Dropbox; some of them privately shared, some of them public.

-If you don’t share the links to the files in your Public folder, no-one can find them.
-There is no directory listing of people’s Public Dropbox folders and no such option as other people putting things into it.
+If you don’t share the links to the files or folders, no-one can find them.
+There is no directory listing of people’s Dropbox folders and no such option as other people putting things into them.